 Western Union

 Western Union is one of the most well-known instant transfer services.
-In principle, you can use them to make cash available to anyone in the world in a matter of two minutes.
+In principle, you can use them to make cash available to anyone in the world within minutes.
+But the service comes at a price.
+Part of that price is visible on their website.

 PayPal